 - Materials for a practice project

 Because this is an expandable suite of tools, they often come up with new, fun blades to add–expanding what you can cut and how.
+And both are great for small business use.
 So which is better in a competition between the Cricut vs Silhouette?

 What Can the Silhouette Cameo 4 Cut?